Joaovitordebrito/purchase-service/README.md

 # # wex-purchase-service

-## how to setup and run the project
+## Wow to setup and run the project

   `git clone git@github.com:Joaovitordebrito/wex-purchase-service.git`
   or